-Yet a short break away from work &/or antidepressants are often the ‘treatment’.
+Yet a short break away from work &/or antidepressants are often the ‘treatment’ suggested.

-That doesn’t make holidays or antidepressants bad.... just that burnout is unlikely to improve with those two ‘interventions’ primarily because the causes of burnout are not depression or lack of holiday.
+That doesn’t make holidays or antidepressants bad.... just that burnout is unlikely to improve with those two ‘interventions’ along - primarily because the causes of burnout are not generally depression or lack of holiday.

 In order to reverse the suffering of burnout one needs to look at the multiple and unique blend of things contributing to that persons burnout.

-Antidepressants may be indicated IF there is clear evidence of depression but.... that will treat the depression NOT the burnout.
+Antidepressants may be indicated IF there is clear evidence of depression but.... that will still only treat the depression NOT the burnout.